 Mobile cranes are smaller, making them much easier to transport over short distances.

-While they do not offer the height and carrying capacity of a larger crane, mobile cranes offer a wide variety of uses due to their flexibility and mobility.
+While they do not offer the height and carrying capacity of a larger crane, mobile cranes, due to their flexibility and mobility, offer a wide variety of uses.

 Some applications of mobile cranes include assisting with uploading and unloading containers for shipping purposes, building large steel structures, and moving oversized objects from one spot to another.

-Mobile cranes can be taken apart and assembled fairly quickly, and they are designed for easy hauling to and from sites.
+Mobile cranes can be taken apart and assembled fairly quickly, and they are designed for straightforward hauling to and from sites.

 Tower cranes